AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-resource-planner.md

 ---
 filename: budget-resources-in-business-case-use-resource-planner
 navigation-topic: business-case-and-scorecards
-title: Budget resources in the Business Case using the Adobe Workfront Resource Planner
+title: Budget resources in the Business Case using the Resource Planner
 description: As part of resource planning, you can use the project-level Resource Planner to budget the job roles necessary for completing the work in a project when you build the business case.
 ---

-# Budget resources in the Business Case using the Adobe Workfront Resource Planner
+# Budget resources in the Business Case using the Resource Planner

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 As part of resource planning, you can use the project-level Resource Planner to budget the job roles necessary for completing the work in a project when you build the business case.

-For more information about creating a business case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a business case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 >[!TIP]
 >